Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Wikipedia](./docs/images/thesis/media/image6.png){width="1.5277777777777777in"
 height="1.2916666666666667in"}

-[]{#_Toc142913784 .anchor}Figure 4: Distributed Clients communicating
+[]{#_Toc143547628 .anchor}Figure 4: Distributed Clients communicating
 with a server on a Star Network

-[A distributed application, is a form of distributed system that focuses on providing functionality or services to end users.
-It includes the software components, communication protocols, and architectural design that allow the application to run in a distributed fashion.
-Distributed apps exploit the distributed nature of the underlying local hardware/recourses to handle large-scale data processing, concurrent user interactions, and complicated computations.]{.mark} [(Lutkevich, 2022)]{.mark}

 The use of distributed systems and apps has grown in popularity in a variety of fields, including e-commerce, social networks, cloud computing, and the Internet of Things (IoT).
 These systems have advantages such as higher availability, fault tolerance, and scalability, allowing for more efficient resource utilization and improved performance.
-(Cirrus, 2018)
+(Cirrus, 2018)[.]{.mark}

-In the context of the Perfect Parking app, the distributed system/app architecture allows for the seamless integration of multiple client apps equipped with cameras and a central server.
-[The distributed system/app design allows for the smooth integration of many client applications equipped with cameras and a central server in the context of the Perfect Parking app.
-This distributed strategy provides efficient monitoring and management of parking spaces across multiple locations by leveraging the client apps\' combined computing capacity while centralizing data storage and analysis.]{.mark}

-[Perfect Parking seeks to improve scalability, fault tolerance, and real-time monitoring capabilities by incorporating distributed system principles and utilizing distributed apps.
-The app\'s distributed design enables effective utilization of local resources and seamless cooperation of many entities, thereby boosting the overall (coverage) functionality and performance of the parking management system.]{.mark}

-A Server REST API allows clients apps to provide updates to the server across the internet.

-### RESTful APIs
+### REST APIs

-A RESTful API (Representational State Transfer Application Programming Interface) is a design style and set of constraints used for developing online services that allow systems to communicate and interact with one another via the internet.
+A REST API (Representational State Transfer Application Programming Interface) is a design style and set of constraints used for developing online services that allow systems to communicate and interact with one another via the internet.
 RESTful APIs are built on the REST concepts introduced by Roy Fielding in his doctoral dissertation in the year 2000.
 These APIs enable the seamless interaction between distributed components, offering a standardized approach for accessing and manipulating resources.
+(Red Hat, 2020)

-Resources in a RESTful API are identified by unique URLs (Uniform Resource Locators), and standard HTTP methods such as GET (retrieve data), POST (create data), PUT (update data), and DELETE (delete data) are employed to manipulate these resources.
+Resources in a REST API are identified by unique URLs (Uniform Resource Locators), and standard HTTP methods such as GET (retrieve data), POST (create data), PUT (update data), and DELETE (delete data) are employed to manipulate these resources.
 The key characteristics of a RESTful API include being stateless, having a uniform interface, following a client-server architecture, using self-descriptive messages, and incorporating HATEOAS (Hypermedia as the Engine of Application State) to guide clients through state transitions.
+(Nolle, 2021)

-### Benefits and Use Cases of Restful APIs
+### Benefits and Use Cases of Rest APIs

-Restful APIs offer numerous advantages for web and mobile application development.
+Rest APIs offer numerous advantages for web and mobile application development.
 They provide simplicity through their straightforward design, using conventional HTTP methods for ease of implementation.
 Additionally, they support scalability, enabling applications to efficiently handle increased traffic by distributing requests across servers.
 The ease of integration is another benefit, as Restful APIs utilize widely recognized web standards like HTTP and JSON, promoting compatibility across various platforms and languages.
+(Roca, n.d.)

 Restful APIs find application in various domains.
 They are crucial for social media integration, enabling sharing and user authentication